MiniObject#

 quark – A

-, naming the user data pointerdata – An opaque user data pointer
+Quark, naming the user data pointerdata – An opaque user data pointer

 destroy – Function to invoke with

-needs to be freed
+dataas argument, whendataneeds to be freed

-- classmethod take(newdata: MiniObject) Tuple[bool, MiniObject] #
+- classmethod take(newdata: MiniObject) tuple[bool, MiniObject]#

 Modifies a pointer to point to a new mini-object.
 The modification is done atomically.
 This version is similar to

-and the value pointed to byolddata
+newdataand the value pointed to byolddatamay beNone.- Parameters:

 newdata – pointer to new mini-object